You can find some great deals on Foreclosed properties.

 While some can be great deals, there are some things you need to know about buying a foreclosed home before you jump in.

 These are typical with most foreclosed home purchases:

 - Typically just one real estate agent is involved.

 1. Do a title check

-Before making an offer on an REO property you need to run the title to make sure there are no outstanding loans, liens, taxes.
+Before making an offer on an REO property, you need to run the title to ensure there are no outstanding loans, liens, and taxes.
 Check for secondary liens and even unpaid HOA dues as well.
 You should always get title insurance in the event there is something that you missed.

 2. Move fairly quickly before investors have a chance to buy

 You have to move quickly when buying foreclosures homes.
-There is a grace period allowing owner occupants the first chance to buy the property before it is available to investors.
-The good deals will be picked up by a real estate investor once it is available to them.
+There is a grace period allowing owner-occupants the first chance to buy the property before it is available to investors.
+A real estate investor will pick up the good deals once it is available to them.

 3. Get a home inspection

 Keep in mind is that foreclosures are sold “as-is.”
 There may be underlying issues that require repair; lenders don’t often make these repairs before selling foreclosed homes.
 Make sure you get a complete home inspection before making an offer on an REO property.